SystemsApproach/5G/arch.rst

     Sequence of steps to establish secure Control and User Plane channels.

-Given this starting point, :numref:`Figure %s <fig-secure>` shows the per-UE connection sequence.
-When a UE first comes becomes active, it communicates with a nearby Base Station over a temporary (unauthenticated) radio link (Step 1).
+With this starting point, :numref:`Figure %s <fig-secure>` shows the per-UE connection sequence.
+When a UE first becomes active, it communicates with a nearby Base Station over a temporary (unauthenticated) radio link (Step 1).
 The Base Station forwards the request to the Core-CP over the existing tunnel, and the Core-CP